hotaydev/dnd-beyond-kit/README.md

 ---

 > [!IMPORTANT]
-> Using the character sheet in English is difficult, sometimes (Honestly, I didn't know what "Sleight of hand" meant, and I believe that "theft" or "steal" make more sense), so I've created this extension to simplify the process for non-US citizen users.
+> Using the character sheet in English is difficult, sometimes, so I've created this extension to simplify the process for non-US citizen users.

 ### Languages